Mutual Information and Optimality of Approximate Message-Passing in Random Linear Estimation: Introduction

 We have recently applied a similar strategy to the factorization of low rank matrices~\cite{krzakala2016mutual,XXT}.
 This, we believe, shows that the techniques and results developed in this paper are not only relevant for random linear estimation, but also in a broader context, and opens the way to prove many other results on estimation problems previously obtained with the heuristic replica method.

+The techniques developed in this paper work well for the Bayes-optimal setting.
+One may wonder to what extent they can be applied away from this setting e.g., the LASSO or even L0 estimators.
+In the Bayes-optimal setting, the Bayes law implies simple but remarquable identities, often called Nishimori identities (see Appendix \ref{app:Nishimori}), that prevent the phenomenon of replica symmetry breaking, and as a consequence the replica symmetric formula for the mutual information holds irrespective of the regime of parameters.
+In the absence of Nishimori identities our analysis breaks down.
+Another important feature of our analysis is the ``full threshold saturation'' of the message passing threshold to the information-theoretic one.
+For non-Bayesian problems threshold saturation may exist, but may only be partial (see e.g., \cite{HassaniMacris2013}).
+A more in-depth study of these problems for random linear estimation away from the Bayesian-optimal setting is beyond the scope of this paper.

 A summary of the present work has already appeared in \cite{BarbierDMK16}.
 The recent work~\cite{private,DBLP:journals/corr/ReevesP16} also proves the replica formula for the MI in random linear estimation using a very different approach.
+In the present paper the replica formula is obtained under sligthly stronger hypothesis which could be improved to exactly match those of \cite{DBLP:journals/corr/ReevesP16} at the expense of a few more technicalities.
+This is explained at the appropriate places.